 How did you meet Selim, your Startup Cofounder?

 Yeah, so it’s.
 It’s kind of the easiest path to finding a cofounder, we met in engineering school on our very first day actually!
 Can you believe it, engineering school is five years, and we’ve met on the very first day.
 We did almost all of our projects together.

 We built Apps, drones and so many different types of projects together. this really helped us to understand one another and learn to work together.
 After we graduated from Engineering school, I did an internship as a full stack developer in a Startup.
 I remember one day, a few months after I’d started at this job, I received a call from Selim, he just told me he had a project he wanted us to work on.

 I knew he was running a social media marketing agency, and he wanted to build a SaaS business.
 He was actively looking for a technical cofounder and it was just perfect timing.
 It was as though I had a premonition, because I was just waiting for that call and you know the call came.
 I knew he had excellent knowledge in marketing, so our skills were going to be really complementary.
 That’s how everything started 12 months ago.

 Olu: I find this fascinating because I didn’t actually know that there were two of you building Mark.

-💡 How did you and Selim distribute your marketing activities?
+How did you and Selim share marketing activities for your Startup?

 Yeah, actually we each focused on different social media channels.
 Selim is full-time on LinkedIn and I’m 100% on Twitter.
 We had this strategy for a while and it works.
 We think this process has really helped us to accelerate our grow especially during the early stages of our growth.

-💡 What problem were you trying to solve when you discovered Mark?
+What problem were you trying to solve when you founded your Startup?